 Editor’s note.
-This is a ‘taster opinion’ as part of conversations (some more gnarly than others) that are required in an changing countryside.
-Offence is not a defence – have the debate, leave a comment or ask for a guest blog!
+This is a ‘taster opinion’ as part of conversations (some more gnarly than some) required for dialogue for a changing countryside.
+Have the debate, leave a comment or request a guest blog!

 Mark Lynas (ML) I actually do see a sort of ecomodernist vision as being integral to how rewilding can happen.
 You can’t have large areas of land being spared for nature, unless you’ve moved beyond subsistence agriculture into essentially an modern industrialised agricultural model where you have very high productivity on very small amounts of land.